 I’ve been thinking a lot about presentations and how important they are to designers.

-When you’re starting out in design no one mentions how much of your job will eventually be doing the rounds, advocating for good design and trying to rally people in other disciplines to your cause.
+When you’re starting out in design no one mentions how much of your job will eventually be doing the rounds, advocating for good design, and trying to rally people in other disciplines to your cause.
 But as your career progresses, that becomes the case more and more and presentations make up a core part of that process.

 While I could (and probably will) write an entire post about embracing the inherent politics of tech companies to create better opportunities for product design to thrive, today I want to focus on the craft of building presentations.

-As a designer it feels good to be able to showcase my strength as a visual storyteller, so I hope that by sharing the basic guidelines that I follow you’ll be able to unlock more opportunity in that area for yourself too.
+As a designer it feels good to be able to showcase my strength as a visual storyteller, so I hope that by sharing the basic guidelines that I follow you’ll be able to unlock more opportunities in that area for yourself too.